TedShaughnessy/react-redux-test-renderer/README.md

 ```

 - useWrapperProps will change the props of an existing wrapper, using the reference from when it was created
-- addTemporaryWrapper will add a wrapper for that render
+- addTemporaryWrapper will add a wrapper for that render only

 ## Actions and Assertions